-If you understand that you need an SSL certificate, you can skip this article.
+If you understand that you need to use HTTPS and already have an SSL certificate, you can skip this article.

 If you’re not sure what an SSL certificate is, please review what is an SSL certificate first.

-Many storeowners are uncertain whether they should add SSL to their site, citing various reasons, including cost and complexity of setup.
+Many storeowners are uncertain whether they should use HTTPS (add SSL to their site), citing various reasons, including cost and complexity of setup.

 MODERN ANSWER: Yes, you should use SSL on your site.
-Not only does it lend to protecting sensitive information, but it is also becoming more and more important for good search engine ranking nowadays.
+Not only does it lend to protecting sensitive information, it is also important for good search engine ranking nowadays.

 Now for the technical and bigger-picture explanation:

 SSL encrypts communications between your customer’s browser and your webserver.
 This means nobody can snoop on what they’re transmitting to you (such as someone spying on internet traffic in a cafe or wifi hotspot, or library)